$PT$ Symmetric PINN for integrable nonlocal equations: Forward and inverse problems: Numerical experiments for forward problems

 \section{Numerical experiments for forward problems}

 In this section, we mainly consider the positive problems of several classes nonlocal equations, including nonlocal NLS equation, the nonlocal derivative NLS equation, and the nonlocal (2+1)-dimensional NLS equation.
 Here, we use Tensorflow to implement neural networks and all numerical experiments shown here are run on a DELL Precision 7920 Tower computer with 2.10 GHz 8-core Xeon Silver 4110 processor and 64-GB memory.
-To ensure a fair comparison of model performance, both PT-PINNs and the baseline PINNs employ identical neural network architectures.
 The accuracy of the estimation is assessed using the relative $\mathbb{L}_{2}$ error, a metric that serves as a reliable indicator of algorithm effectiveness.
 The exact value $q(\textbf{x}_{k},t_{k})$ and the trained approximation $\hat{q}(\textbf{x}_{k},t_{k})$ are inferred at the data points $\{ \textbf{x}_{k},t_{k}\}_{k=1}^{N}$, then the error can be defined as